ilong4rennes/tech-notes/02-full-stack-web-development/17313 Software Engineering/15 AI&ML in SE.md

 #### Software Engineering for ML (Microsoft View)
 ![[Screenshot 2024-11-19 at 5.21.27 PM.png]]

-- Key differences:
+- 3 Key differences:
 	- Data discovery and management.
 	- Customization and reuse.
 	- Lack of modular development for the model itself.

-#### **Typical ML Pipeline**
+#### Typical ML Pipeline
 1. Data Collection (static or production).
 2. Feature Engineering.
 3. Splitting into training/evaluation sets.